 It’s the thing that has made me dislike church in the past.
 And other Christians.
 Our spiritual self-righteousness, believing we’re better than the rest of the world, is the thing people outside the church hate about Christians.
 It’s what I hate about us, too.

-Even so, I was uncomfortable with this question as I struggled to write something down.
+Even so, I had been uncomfortable with this question as I struggled to write something down.
 I’d much rather think and talk about how other people boast.
 Those smug, self righteous types.
 I sure didn’t want to look at how I do it.

 But when I read the second question, “What happens in your heart…” I knew that’s where this was going.